Esporte Clube Pinheiros

-The Esporte Clube Pinheiros, founded on 7 September 1899, by German immigrants, under the name Sport Club Germânia (Sport Club Germany), is a multi-sports and social club located in the Brazilian metropolis São Paulo.
+Esporte Clube Pinheiros is a Brazilian multi-sports and social club based in the city of São Paulo.
 The full name of the club is Esporte Clube Pinheiros São Paulo (E.C.P.S.P.).
 The club's name is commonly abbreviated as E.C.
 Pinheiros, or E.C.P.
 It has around 35,000 members, and its terrain comprises 170,000 m^{2} in the well regarded quarter of Jardim Europa.
 The club's assets are valued to be in excess of R$ 350 million.

+The club was founded on 7 September 1899, anniversary of Brazilian independence, by German immigrants, most notably Hans Nobiling, under the name Sport Club Germânia (Sport Club Germany).